rupadarshiray/rupadarshiray.github.io/content/notes/20-prerequisites-for-quantum-mechanics.md

 2. Group theory
 3. Heat transfer, thermodynamics, and fluid mechanics
 4. Linear algebra 101
-5. Newtonian mechanics (you do NOT know it sucker, talk to me if you wanna challenge)
+5. Newtonian mechanics (you do NOT know it)
 6. Special relativistic mechanics
 7. Electrodynamics
 8. Action in the relativistic mechanics, Action principle in classical mechanics (okay only basics)